joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/05/12/us/politics/clean-energy-unions.html?searchResultPosition=4

 **CUNY Law School Graduates Turn Their Backs to Mayor Adams**\
-`As Mr. Adams began speaking at the commencement service, many of the graduates, in their caps and gowns, turned away from him in a show of protest.`\
+`As Mayor Eric Adams began speaking at the law school’s commencement service, many of the graduates, in their caps and gowns, turned away from him in a show of protest.`\
 https://nytimes.com/2023/05/12/nyregion/eric-adams-cuny-graduation.html?searchResultPosition=5

 **Border Is Calm as Crowds Cross and Biden Administration Fights Court Ruling**\